About the Alzheimer Society

 Volunteers play a huge role in the activities of the Society.
 Their services currently are used mostly in the areas of fundraising and office support, but there are a select few who volunteer in providing service to clients.

-The ASHPE works in partnership with other community agencies (such as Community Care, the CCAC, and VON) to bring education and support to those affected by Alzheimer’s disease and other dementias.
+The ASHPE works in partnership with other community agencies (such as the LHIN Home and Community Care Services, VON, Providence Care and more) to bring education and support to those affected by Alzheimer’s disease and other dementias.

 Catchment area & services